Startr/WEB-Sage.Education-docs/docs/tutorials/web_search.md

 ![Web Search UI Toggle](/images/web_search_toggle.png)

-By following these steps, you will have successfully set up SearXNG with Open WebUI, enabling you to perform web searches using the SearXNG engine.
+By following these steps, you will have successfully set up SearXNG with Sage WebUI, enabling you to perform web searches using the SearXNG engine.

 #### Note